dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ![Messages](readme/message-comment.png)

 ## 4. Future Features
+In keeping with the principles of Agile Software Development, I wanted to ensure that the available time was focused on the most critical functionality & feature-set to ensure a working MVP would be ready for the project deadlines.

-In addition to the existing features there are several additional features which can be added to augment the application in future and are yet to be implemented:
+As a result, in addition to the existing features there are several additional features which can be added to augment the application in future and are yet to be implemented.
+I would hope to be able to further develop my Django capability by pursuing the implementation of these features at a future point in time:

 ### - Notifications